skybet/skybet.github.io/_posts/2021-04-16-if-you-can-describe-it.md

 layout:     post
 title:      If you can describe it, you can automate it
 date:       2021-04-16
 summary:    The truly Agile team never has enough time to make any product the best it can be.
 Yet there is a difference between "it will have to do" and "this is good enough _for now_".
 This is the story of automation, of continuous iterative improvement.
 A story of a horrendous manual process that was rarely used and never properly understood, and the work to turn it into a better, more automated process.
-Along on this adventure, you will meet a Core design pattern, a lot of Bash, a cunning Chef hack, a dramatic mysql oversight, and a surprising lesson in agility.
+Along on this adventure, you will meet a Core design pattern, a lot of Bash, a cunning Chef hack, a dramatic MySQL oversight, and a surprising lesson in agility.
 category:   Devops
 tags:       bash,chef,hashicorp,percona,mysql,backup,automation
 author:     andrei_sandu